-(1) Includes \$ 32.2 million and \$ 19.9 million of accumulated amortization related to capitalized internal-use software development costs as of October 31, 2023 and January 31, 2023, respectively.
+(a) Includes \$32.2 million \$40.4 million and \$19.9 million \$30.0 million of accumulated amortization related to capitalized internal-use software development costs as of October 31, 2023 April 30, 2024 and January 31, 2023 January 31, 2024, respectively.

-Depreciation and amortization expense was \$ 10.0 million and \$ 26.0 million for the three and nine months ended October 31, 2023, respectively.
-Included in these amounts were the amortization of capitalized internal-use software development costs of \$ 5.0 million and \$ 12.3 million for the three and nine months ended October 31, 2023, respectively.
+Depreciation and amortization expense was \$10.0 million \$16.8 million and \$26.0 million \$7.6 million for the three and nine months ended October 31, 2023, April 30, 2024 and 2023, respectively.
+Included in these amounts were the amortization of capitalized internal-use software development costs of \$5.0 million \$10.9 million and \$12.3 million \$3.5 million for the three and nine months ended October 31, 2023, respectively.

-Depreciation and amortization expense was \$ 6.6 million and \$ 17.1 million for the three and nine months ended October 31, 2022, respectively.
-Included in these amounts were the amortization of capitalized internal-use software development costs of \$ 2.9 million and \$ 6.8 million for the three and nine months ended October 31, 2022, respectively.
+Depreciation April 30, 2024 and amortization expense was \$6.6 million and \$17.1 million for the three and nine months ended October 31, 2022, respectively.
+Included in these amounts were the amortization of capitalized internal-use software development costs of \$2.9 million and \$6.8 million for the three and nine months ended October 31, 2022, 2023, respectively.

-During the nine months ended October 31, 2023, the Company recognized impairment charges of \$ 7.1 million related to its capitalized internal-use software development costs previously included in construction in-progress that were no longer probable of being completed.
+During the nine three months ended October 31, 2023 April 30, 2023, the Company recognized impairment charges of \$7.1 million related to its capitalized internal-use software development costs previously included in construction in-progress that were no longer probable of being completed.
 Such impairment charges were recorded as research and development expenses on the condensed consolidated statements of operations.
-Impairment charges related to capitalized internal-use software development costs recognized during the nine months ended October 31, 2022 were not material.
+Impairment charges related to capitalized internal-use software development costs No impairment charge was recognized during the nine three months ended October 31, 2022 were not material.
+April 30, 2024.

-7. Business CombinationsFiscal 2024Neeva Inc.
+7. Business Combinations